 Keeping all of this in mind, it's the responsibility of brand owners and manufacturers to create supplement products that stay true to these guidelines.

-Industry & Consumer Interest in "Clean Label" Supplements and Manufacturing
+Industry & Consumer Interest in Clean Label Supplements and Manufacturing

-Since January 2016, top nutraceutical industry publications (including the likes of Nutraingredients-USA, Natural Products INSIDER, Nutritional Outlook, and FoodNavigator) have published dozens of pieces concerning the nature of "clean label" – from what "clean label" has meant for the industry in the past to what it may mean for the industry tomorrow.
+Since January 2016, top nutraceutical industry publications (including the likes of NutraIngredients-USA, Natural Products INSIDER, Nutritional Outlook, and Food Navigator) have published dozens of pieces concerning the nature of clean label supplements – from what clean label has meant for the industry in the past, to what it may mean for the industry tomorrow.

 What do you think?

-Is "clean labeling" the real deal or just a 2016 flash in the nutritional world's pan?
+Is "clean labeling" the real deal or just a flash in the nutritional world's pan?
 Share your thoughts with us in the comments below!
 (And links to additional sources are always welcome)